maertm/Disc-TalkBot/README.md

 ### Note:
 You will need to change config.json to suit.
-May need to manually create the input role for the target discord
+May need to manually create the input role for the target discord.